Octopus salutii: Behavior and Life History

 Octopus salutii are marine benthic organisms that can be found in the Mediterranean Sea and Northeast Atlantic, from southern Spain to Morocco.
-Western Mediterranean sea salutii inhabit the lower continental self and the upper slope.
+Western Mediterranean sea salutii inhabit the lower continental shelf and the upper slope.
 Found between the depths of 250 to 500m.
 Western Mediterranean Sea juveniles inhabit inaccessible areas to avoid trawlers and use the shelfs as reproductive grounds.
 This species has little to no interest to the market because of its poor consistency of the mantle.

 Predators - Grampus griseus, in the family Delphinidae.

 Prey - Western Mediterranean Sea species stomach content included 33 different prey belonging to 3 major taxonomic groups.
 87% being crustaceans, 25% being fish and 10% being cephalopods.